 Children, like adults, may experience side effects after receiving a vaccination.
 Most side effects are mild and easily tolerated.
 The side effects are different for every person.
 You might notice tenderness or pain where the vaccine was given in the upper arm and could feel more tired than usual.
 Headache, achy muscles or joints, and fever and chills are also possible.
 These side effects are usually temporary and generally clear up within 1 to 3 days.
 They are also a positive sign that the vaccine is beginning to work.

 Allergic reactions to the vaccine can occur, but are rare.
 Symptoms include hives, swelling of the face, tongue or throat, or difficulty breathing.
-Everyone stays at the clinic for 15 to 30 minutes after the vaccination to monitor and treat an allergic reaction if one occurs.
+Everyone stays at the clinic for 15 to 30 minutes after the vaccination to be monitored and treated if an allergic reaction occurs.

 The vaccine is safe for most people, including anyone who has a medical condition or is taking medications.
 If someone is taking medications that weakens their immune system, they should speak to their doctor to time their vaccinations with their next dose of medication.